 As is often the case in a small city, Waitsburg doesn't have a public transportation system that people use for their commute.

-The per capita income in Waitsburg in 2018 was $31,310, which is middle income relative to Washington and the nation.
-This equates to an annual income of $125,240 for a family of four.
+The per capita income in Waitsburg in 2022 was $38,573, which is middle income relative to Washington, and upper middle income relative to the rest of the US.
+This equates to an annual income of $154,292 for a family of four.
 However, Waitsburg contains both very wealthy and poor people as well.

 Waitsburg is a somewhat ethnically-diverse city.
 The people who call Waitsburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Waitsburg residents report their race to be White, followed by Native American.
-Important ancestries of people in Waitsburg include German, Irish, English, Norwegian, and Scottish.
+Waitsburg also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.13% of the city’s residents.
+Important ancestries of people in Waitsburg include Irish, German, English, Scottish, and Norwegian.

 The most common language spoken in Waitsburg is English.
 Other important languages spoken here include Spanish and Italian.